mlawrie/ui-dev-workshop-exercise/README.md

 then open [http://localhost:8080/workshop/workshop.html](http://localhost:8080/workshop/workshop.html) in a browser.

-# Rules of the game
+# Instructions
-- you **may not** edit the structure of the html, but you **may** add attributes to elements *if* you feel that is necessary.
+- you **may not** edit the overall structure of the html, but you can and should add classes or other attributes to the elements as you see fit.
-- all your changes should be restricted to stylesheet.less (and workshop.html for adding attributes).
+- all your changes should be restricted to stylesheet.less and workshop.html.
+- we've included Less, a CSS preprocessor.
+If you're unfamiliar with it, don't worry.
+It's not needed to complete the exercise.
+All valid CSS is valid Less.

 # Iteration One
 ## Requirements